IvanVenkov712/QuantReplay/docs/metrics.md

 and last observation timestamps.
 Let $\mathcal{T}$ be the set of executed trades.

+In the result model, $V_t$ is `BacktestRecord.snapshot.value`: cash plus the close-valued market value of all open positions.
+Metrics do not use the candle's asset price or `BacktestRecord.market_value` as total portfolio equity.

 The Sharpe ratio assumes a risk-free return of zero.

 The names “daily average,” “daily volatility,” and “daily Sharpe ratio” are